 Across the pond, "wicked" often connotes something that is neat or excellent.
 Most frequently seen in the Harry Potter Series, the kids often say "That's wicked" when excited or enthralled.
-This meaning has also carried it's way throughout the rest of the United States.
+This meaning has also carried its way throughout the rest of the United States.

-The Puritans were a group of Protestants from the 16th and 17th century.
-Some even migrated to New England, often broadly categorized as the pilgrims.
+The Puritans were a group of Protestants from the 16th and 17th centuries.
+Some even migrated to New England, often broadly categorized as pilgrims.
 Puritans were unhappy with the English Church; therefore, some became separatists and removed themselves completely.
 Puritans devoted their lives to the words of the Bible.
 With a stringent work ethic and devout ideologies, Puritans also believed in demonic forces, a trait shared by most Christians of the 16th century.

 Origins of Wicked in New England

 So, how did the term transform itself in New England?
-Well, there really is no one answer to this question as it's true origins are a bit fuzzy.
+Well, there really is no one answer to this question as its true origins are a bit fuzzy.
 We do know, however, that New England was the site of a Puritan development.
-These Puritans believed in demonology, often pointing fingers, exploiting who they believed to be witches.
-In the late 1600's, this really escalated with the Salem Witch Trials in Massachusetts.
+These Puritans believed in demonology, often pointing fingers at anyone who they thought to be a witch.
+In the late 1600s, this really escalated with the Salem Witch Trials in Massachusetts.
 Often, pastors would perform exorcisms for demonic possession.
-In this time, "wicked" was used to describe these witches, often carrying with them a negative connotation.
-Wicked i said to come from the Old English word witch (wicca-).
+During this time, "wicked" was used to describe these witches, often carrying with them a negative connotation.
+Wicked is said to come from the Old English word for "witch": "wicca-".

 In New England, the adjective has transformed itself into an adverb.
-This is common in 19th century English.
+This is common in 19th-century English.
 Take for example the use of "awful" - it has been transformed into the adverb, "awfully".
 This has a similar meaning to the adverbial use of "wicked," both meaning "really" or "very".
 You may hear someone exclaim that they're "awfully tired," anyone would understand "awfully's" use as an adverb intensifier to signify the strength of their fatigue..
 A similar thing has happened with "terrible," "real" and "pretty".
 In what could be the same way, "wicked" has transformed itself into an intensifier in New England.

 Wicked's Current Use